-Unlike his brother Charlie Sheen, Emilio Estevez didn't adopt dad Martin Sheen's stage name—taken from wife Janet Sheen.
+Unlike his brother, Charlie Sheen, Emilio Estevez didn't adopt dad Martin Sheen's stage name—taken from wife Janet Sheen.
 (For the record, Martin's real name is Ramón Estévez.)

 Though they've had a bit of a tortured relationship at times, the Brat Pack member and the former West Wing star got through it and strengthened their bond.
 In fact, they co-starred in the 2010 movie The Way—which was written and directed by Estevez.
 "Dad wanted me to [consider other actors]," Estevez told The Telegraph.
 "He said, 'You ought to go to Michael Douglas.
 You're not going to get this movie made with me.'
 But I said, 'I'm only making this movie with you.'"

-Before Mariah Carey was belting out high notes, Minnie Riperton was known as the "Queen of the whistle register," wowing the world with a five-octave vocal range on tunes like 1975's "Lovin' You."
+Before Mariah Carey was belting out high notes, Minnie Riperton was known as the "queen of the whistle register," wowing the world with a five-octave vocal range on tunes like 1975's "Lovin' You."
 She had two children with producer Richard Rudolph, son Marc in 1968, and daughter Maya in 1972—Maya Rudolph, that is.

-She, of course, went on to become a Saturday Night Live cast member from 2000 to 2007 before starring in 2011's Bridesmaids.
+Maya, of course, went on to become a Saturday Night Live cast member from 2000 to 2007 before starring in 2011's Bridesmaids.
 But her first foray into the world of celebrity via her mom was a scarring one.

 "When I was a kid, and people would come up to me or stare at me because of my mom, I didn't like it.
-I really didn't like it," Rudolph told The New York Times Magazine in 2018.
+I really didn't like it," Maya told The New York Times in 2018.
 "I used to think, 'Oh, they're staring at my hair, because it's so big and ugly.'
 Because I didn't realize people were just staring at my mother, like, 'Wow, that's her daughter!' … Complete strangers would just be like: 'I felt like she was this angel!'
 And you're like: 'I'm 16.
 Why are you telling me about my dead mother?'"

 Jason and Robert Schwartzman